Endothelial lipase

 Endothelial lipase (LIPG) is a form of lipase secreted by vascular endothelial cells in tissues with high metabolic rates and vascularization, such as the liver, lung, kidney, and thyroid gland.
 The LIPG enzyme is a vital component to many biological processes.
 These processes include lipoprotein metabolism, cytokine expression, and lipid composition in cells.
 Unlike the lipases that hydrolyze Triglycerides, endothelial lipase primarily hydrolyzes phospholipids.
 Due to the hydrolysis specificity, endothelial lipase contributes to multiple vital systems within the body.
 On the contrary to the beneficial roles that LIPG plays within the body, endothelial lipase is thought to play a potential role in cancer and inflammation.
 Knowledge obtained in vitro and in vivo suggest the relations to these conditions, but human interaction knowledge lacks due to the recent discovery of endothelial lipase.
 Endothelial lipase was first characterized in 1999.
 The two independent research groups which are notable for this discovery cloned the endothelial lipase gene and identified the novel lipase secreted from endothelial cells.
 The anti-Atherosclerosis opportunity through alleviating plaque blockage and prospective ability to raise High-density lipoprotein (HDL) have gained endothelial lipase recognition.

 Discovery

 In 1999, the identification of endothelial lipase was independently discovered by two research groups.

-The first group at Rhone-Poulenc Rorer cloned and characterized a new member of the triacylglyerol (TG) family.
+The first group at Rhone-Poulenc Rorer cloned and characterized a new member of the triacylglycerol (TG) family.
 When this novel endothelial lipase was over-expressed in mice, the concentrations of HDL Cholesterol and apolipoprotein A-I in plasma decreased.

 A second group at Stanford University independently cloned this same endothelial lipase from human umbilical vein endothelial cells, human coronary artery endothelial cells and rodent endothelial-like yolk sacs.
 Suppression subtractive hybridization was used to isolate the genes.
 The genes were then compared and aligned.
 Two cDNA fragments expressed the lipase gene and endothelial properties.
 Northern blot analysis documented the samples.
 The suggested relation to metabolism and vascular disease was attributed to tissue selective expression in endothelial cells.